VP: Marco Walls & Hernán Ibañez CD: John Castrillón AD: Mauricio García Copy: Laly Boiso

 The Background

-As one of their multicultural agencies, Verizon brought us the challenge to create a tactical campaign based on “Typewriter” for the bilingual consumers, focusing on how other mobile networks fail miserably when it comes to keeping their promises.
+As one of their multicultural agencies, Verizon presented us with the challenge of creating a tactical campaign based on the GM campaign “Typewriter” for the bilingual consumers, with a focus on how other mobile networks fail miserably when it comes to keeping their promises.

 How we did it

-While the general market agencies were using rather long competitive phrases, we took the essence of each of these messages and simplified them into just ONE key word – for stronger memorability.
-A word that not only reflected the user’s complicated relationship with their network, but one that reflected their mixed-language world, created impact and would also be catchy.
+While the general market agencies were using rather long, competitive phrases, we extracted the essence of each message and simplified it into just one keyword for stronger memorability.
+A word that not only reflected the user’s complicated relationship with their network, but one that reflected their mixed-language world, created impact and would also be catchy and humorous.

 We evolved it further and created a full glossary to describe bad wireless networks.
 That’s how Badnetworkpedia (a glossary of the bad wireless network) came to life.